Max Planck Institute for the Study of Societies

 An excellent command of English and either French or German is mandatory, as well as a good working knowledge of the third language.
 Most courses are taught in English.

 Up to two students from each institution can enter the cotutelle-program per year.

-Potential cotutelle participants applying through the IMPRS-SPCE follow the regular regular application procedures for the IMPRS and indicate their interest in the Franco-German Doctoral Program by checking the box on the application form.
+You follow the regular regular IMPRS-SPCE application procedures and indicate your interest in the cotutelle-Program by checking the box on the application form.

-Interest in the Franco-German Doctoral Program does not affect an applicant's chances of being accepted into the IMPRS-SPCE.
+Interest in the cotutelle-Program does not affect your chances of being accepted into the IMPRS-SPCE.